UtsavBacancy-7/UTSAV_LMS_Frontend_2025/README.md

 ### 📬 Communication Flow
 - Interceptors auto-attach JWT tokens
 - Guards prevent unauthorized route access
-- Reactive forms use custom ValidationService
+- Reactive forms use a custom ValidationService
-- Modals with blur background and live data refresh
+- Modals with blurred background and live data refresh

 ### 🤝 Contributing
 - Contributions are welcome!
 Feel free to fork this repo, create a branch, and submit a pull request.
 Please ensure your code follows Clean Architecture and is properly formatted.